weijima/gender-gap-chess/README.md

 ### Contents of the `figures` directory

-* `conceptual.pdf`: A conceptual figure illustrating how the same overall rating gap can arise from multiple underlying causes.
+* Twelve files with the names `age-exp-[no]juniors-[no]inactives-1[0|4|6]00.pdf`: Figure 2 in the main text and Figures S1-S11 in the Supplement.
+* `dropout.pdf`: Figure 4 in the main text, with the distribution of player ages at the time they become inactive, broken down by gender.
 * `global-fig.pdf`: Figure 1 in the main text, with histograms of the global rating distributions for various data filters.
-* Twelve files with the names `age-exp-[no]juniors-[no]inactives-1[0|4|6]00.pdf`: Figure 2 in the main text and Figures S1-S11 in the Supplement.
 * `summary-fig.pdf`: Figure 3 in the main text, showing raw, P-adjusted, and PEA-adjusted per-federation rating distributions side by side.
-* `dropout.pdf`: Distribution of the ages of players at the time they become inactive, broken down by gender.
-* `particip-[mean|top10|top1].pdf`: Three figures with the raw observed rating differences between genders per federation along the y-axis, and the participation gap in those federations along the x-axis.
-The three figures differ in whether the overall mean gap, the top 10 gap, or the top 1 gap is plotted along the y-axis.

-### Contents of the `literature` directory
+### Contents of the `manuscript` directory

-Various related articles, both academic (in the sub-directory `academic`) and other (in the sub-directory `other`).
+The manuscript, in a single PDF file (main text plus supporting information).